 If the pupils make a profit during the Challenge, they are asked to donate a 50p per £5 pledged, this is known as the Legacy Contribution.
 This donation is crucial to sustaining the Fiver Challenge Bank.

 If pupils cannot repay the fiver they have been pledged, then they should at least return £3.
-The school will be responsible for collecting the pledge and the legacy contribution from pupils on completion once they finish the Challenge.
+The school will be responsible for collecting the pledge and the legacy donation from the students on completion once they finish the Challenge.
 For further information please view the full Fiver Challenge Terms and Conditions.

 What happens with the profits made from the Fivers?

 It is up to the pupils to choose whether they would like to donate or spend their profits.
 Lots of teams chose to donate their profits (or at least a portion of their profits) to local and national charities or causes that are important to their community or school.